-EXAMPLE 1: A producer claimed 300 acres of PP wheat for the 2012 crop year.
+EXAMPLE 1: A producer claimed 300 acres of PP wheat for the 2013 crop year.
 The producer had double cropped 300 acres of wheat and soybeans three years ago on Farm A. This same producer on Farm B (same county) had double cropped 300 acres of wheat and soybeans the previous year.
 These are the only double cropping records this producer has for the last four crop years in which wheat was planted.
 This insured would be eligible for 300 acres of double cropping wheat and soybeans for the current crop year in this county.

-EXAMPLE 2: For the 2012 crop year, the producer planted and insured 200 acres of wheat and on the same acreage claimed 200 acres of PP soybeans.
+EXAMPLE 2: For the 2013 crop year, the producer planted and insured 200 acres of wheat and on the same acreage claimed 200 acres of PP soybeans.
 This producer had double cropped 200 acres of wheat and soybeans for one of the last 4 years in which soybeans were planted on Farm A. The insured has 200 acres of wheat and sunflower double-cropping history on Farm B (same county).
 These are the only double cropping records this producer has.
-The insured would not be eligible for 200 acres of double cropping soybeans and would not be eligible for a PP soybean payment.
+The insured would not be eligible for 200 acres of double cropping soybeans and therefore would not be eligible for a PP soybean payment.

 EXAMPLE 3: The insured has history of 200 acres of double-crop wheat/soybeans.
-The insured claimed 150 acres of PP winter wheat on field A for the 2012 crop year and plants and harvests 150 acres of 2012 winter wheat on field B. Subsequently, in the spring the insured is prevented from planting the double-crop soybeans.
-If the insured is paid at 100% on the 150 acres of PP wheat on field A and no PP soybeans were claimed on the field A or no second crop was planted on field A, the insured would still have 200 acres of double-cropping eligibility that could be used.
-In this case, the insured could claim and receive 100% PP on soybeans on field B, provided all other policy conditions are met.
+The insured claimed 150 acres of PP winter wheat on field A for the 2013 crop year and plants and harvests 150 acres of 2013 winter wheat on field B. Subsequently, in the spring the insured is prevented from planting any double-crop soybeans.
+If the insured is paid at 100% on the 150 acres of PP wheat on field A, the insured would still have 200 acres of double-cropping eligibility that could be used.
+In this case, the insured could claim and receive 100% PP on soybeans on fields A or B, up to 200 acres, provided all other policy conditions are met.